 - Victoria: Included are Goulburn Valley, Yarra Valley, and the Great Western

 The character of Australian wines has been less and less associated with the specific wine region from which they originated as compared to the traditional wine regions of Europe.
-Most of the outstanding production of Australian wines are the blend of grapes that is grown in varying regions, together with their wines that are not necessarily associated with any specific region.
-The used grape variety used, or the generic kind of wine will lead to a better guide for your wine tasting holidays as to what an Australian wine would be like, instead of what region it came from.
+Most of the outstanding production of Australian wines is the blend of grapes that are grown in varying regions, together with wines that are not necessarily associated with any specific region.
+The used grape variety used, or the generic kind of wine will lead to a better guide for your wine-tasting holidays as to what an Australian wine would be like, instead of what region it came from.

 - Adelaide Hills: It is particularly located within the Adelaide city limits, which is home to good Chardonnay, Shiraz, Sauvignon Blanc, and Pinot Noir.